lliu006/W26_STAT293_FinalProject/README.md

 ## Overview

 This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valve replacement.
-Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess whether the current level of LVMI is associated with the risk of mortality.
+Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess whether the current level of LVMI is associated with mortality risk.
+We further extend the analysis by evaluating alternative association structures, such as slope parameterization, and conducting sensitivity analyses to assess the robustness of the findings.

-This work extends classical linear mixed-effects model (LMM) and Cox proportional hazards (PH) model into a unified framework that accounts for within-subject correlation in repeated LVMI measurements and informative dropout due to death.
+This work extends classical linear mixed-effects (LMM) and Cox proportional hazards (PH) models into a unified framework that accounts for within-subject correlation in repeated LVMI measurements, informative dropout due to death, and dynamic association between biomarker progression and survival.

 ## Key Result